epandco/unthink-cli/unthink-stack/docs/unthink-foundation.md

 ### Express middleware
 Middleware is strongly typed to the underlying web framework.
 This done via the use of generics and the reason for the `expressResource` function at the start of this document.
-In the future another underlying framework maybe supported but for now express middleware is what will be shown.
+In the future another underlying framework may be supported but for now express middleware is what will be shown.

 Express middleware has the following signatures: